necmigunduz/html-css-capstone/README.md

 ## Getting Started

 To observe the webpage developed by Mohammad Awad, and develop a similar page.
+To gather all assets.
+To create a similar skeleton.
+To add content and style it.
+To create search results landing page.

 ### Prerequisites

 A machine with a working and up to date web browser.
-To gather assets and content to create the page.

 ### Setup